qqqlab/madflight-docs/docs/Example-Plane.md

 ## Arming / Disarming

+With a dedicated switch channel:

-- Arming: Set throttle low, then flip arm switch from DISARMED to ARMED.
+- Arming: Set throttle low, then flip arm switch from DISARMED to ARMED
 - Disarming: Flip arm switch from ARMED to DISARMED, at any throttle position.
-"Kill switch".
+"Kill switch"

+With stick commands (when parameter cfg.rcl_arm_ch == 0):

+- Arming: throttle pulled, yaw right, pitch pulled, roll left, and keep sticks for 2 seconds
+- Disarming: throttle pulled, yaw left, pitch pulled, roll right, and keep sticks for 2 seconds

 ## LED Status